tue-mdse/conferenceMetrics/readme.md

 - **ICPC**, IEEE International Conference on Program Comprehension
 - **SCAM**, International Working Conference on Source Code Analysis & Manipulation

+The data is stored in a MySQL database (see the [SQL dump](https://github.com/tue-mdse/conferenceMetrics/blob/master/conferences_dblp.sql.gz)) with the following schema:

 <img align="center" width="100%" src="https://raw.github.com/tue-mdse/conferenceMetrics/master/model.png">

+Alternatively, the database can be recreated (hence easily extended) from CSV files using Python and the SQLAlchemy Object Relational Mapper using the scripts included.

+Data provenance:

+- Papers and authors: the [DBLP](http://www.dblp.org/db/) data dump.
+Papers which were part of the main (research) track have been (manually) marked as such in the `main_track` column.
+- Number of submssions: Tao Xie's [software engineering conference statistics](http://people.engr.ncsu.edu/txie/seconferences.htm); foreword to proceedings.
+- Composition of programme committee: conference websites (disambiguation was performed to align the spelling used on the different websites to that found in DBLP).